 The heritage listed 19th century village of Gundaroo is a unique modern community sensitively blended in with a lovingly preserved past.

-A place for walking and discovering, you’ll find shady verandas on old cottages and the photogenic textures of slab huts, wattle and daub, and irregular stone and locally fired brick.
+Gundaroo is a place for walking and discovering, where you will find shady verandas on old cottages and the photogenic textures of slab huts, wattle and daub, irregular stone, and locally fired brick.

 The past comes alive with many of Gundaroo’s historic buildings still in use.
-The distinctive corner Royal Hotel hosts Grazing, one of the region’s most acclaimed restaurants, with its many rooms still featuring the character of 1865.
+The distinctive corner Royal Hotel hosts Grazing at Gundaroo, one of the region’s most acclaimed restaurants, with The Nest at Gundaroo's many rooms still featuring the character of 1865.
 Housing five fireplaces to warm diners and a creative modern stone extension and kitchen garden.

 What's In Gundaroo?